Home Automation System - SARCNET

 Dual-Zone WiFi Module

-We wanted to connect our home security system, which has 5 Passive Infra-Red (PIR) motion detectors, around the home, to our IoT WiFi network.
+We wanted to connect our home security system, which has 5 dual Microwave/Passive Infra-Red (PIR) motion detectors, around the home, to our home automation system via our IoT WiFi network.
 We have a 4-zone, NX-4 Security System, which is configured for zone-doubling to support up to 8-zones.
 To achieve this, each zone input can be connected to two sensors, each with a different value End-Of-Line (EOL) resistor.
 The zone inputs change from being a simple 2-level analog input to being a 4-level analog input.
 We found that the voltages indicating which sensors are active are actually quite precise.
 We looked at various Arduino configurations and decided that we would need a 4-channel analog to digital converter, with 4 analog voltage inputs and 8 digital outputs, followed by a WiFi-enabled device with 8 digital inputs.
 This could not be achieved in one device.
 A 3.3v 8MHz Atmega328 Pro Mini board was used as the analog to digital converter and a ESP8266 D1-Mini board was used as the WiFi interface.
 The security system provides a battery-backed 12V power supply.
 The processor boards have an on-board 3.3V regulator, but to be kind to them, we would feed them from a regulated 5V supply.

 Dual-Zone WiFi Module Hardware